hasankhadra/provectus-internship-task/README.md

 `python3 app.py` in the `provectus-internship-task` directory.

 I added a `.env` file to configure the connection locally.
 The code is set up so that, if it's not running on docker, it will automatically use the local `.env` file for the connections.
+In case you want use differeny configurations when testing locally, you can modify any of the env variables in the `.env` file.

 <a name="codingtasks"></a>